timothymiller/cloudflare-ddns/README.md

 This script was written for the Raspberry Pi platform to enable low cost self hosting to promote a more decentralized internet.

-## 🧹 More than just DDNS
+### 🧹 Safe for use with existing records

 `cloudflare-ddns` handles the busy work for you, so deploying web apps is less of a clickfest.
 Every 5 minutes, the script fetches public IPv4 and IPv6 addresses and then creates/updates DNS records for each subdomain in Cloudflare.

+#### Optional features

 Stale, duplicate DNS records are removed for housekeeping.

 ## 📊 Stats